SNTSVV/MAANA/README.md

 In "Ground-Truth", we provide both (a) the reconciled decisions (our gold standard) derived from the the annotators' input and (b) the raw input from the individual annotators.

 ## How to use MAANA?
 MAANA is implemented as an [Apache Maven project](https://maven.apache.org/) and builds on the [Apache UIMA framework](http://uima.apache.org).
-For a comeplete list of the system requirements, see the *Requirements File*.
+For a complete list of the system requirements, see the [*Requirements File*](https://github.com/SNTSVV/MAANA/blob/main/Installation-Requirements.md).

 ### Import in Eclipse
 1. download the compressed project *maana-source.zip* to your local machine